raspberrypilearning/editor-rocket-launch/en/step_5.md

 ## Now run your code

-Check that the rocket blasts off from the bottom of the screen.

 <div class="c-project-output">
 ![A rocket flying at a steady speed from the bottom to the top of the screen.](images/fly.gif){:width="300px"}
 </div>

-Confirm the observable result.
+Run your code and check that the rocket blasts off from the bottom of the screen.